 As I just read that KingKong plans to change its brand name into “LDARC”, I should probably name this article “LDARC ET125 review” instead of “KingKong ET125 review”.

-Usually, numbers in a quad-copter’s model name refer to the diagonal size in millimeters measuring the distance from rotor to rotor (wheelbase).
-KingKong’s ET Series has 3 different sized drones: ET100, ET115 and ET125.
-While between ET115 and ET125 are no differences excepting the size, the ET100 is equipped with different brush-less motors and smaller capacity battery.
+Usually, numbers in a quadcopter’s model name refer to the diagonal size in millimeters measuring the distance from rotor to rotor (wheelbase).
+KingKong’s ET Series has 3 different sized drones: ET100, ET115, and ET125.
+While between ET115 and ET125 are no differences except the size, the ET100 is equipped with different brush-less motors and smaller capacity batteries.